CatalinACS/HW_CN2/README.md

 - Operated with High-level synthesis feature from Vitis HLS so that the C++ behavioral specification is used in Vivado along with a constraint file (Nexys-A7-100T-Master.xdc).

-- Credits to [Andrei Buhnici](https://github.com/AndreiBuhnici) for giving me some advices and inspiration.

 ![My Image](maxresdefault.jpg)

+Acknowledgement:

+Credits to [Andrei Buhnici](https://github.com/AndreiBuhnici) for giving me advices and inspiration.